HamStudy/examtools-docs/content/docs/cve/cveVEList.md

 ---
 # Title, summary, and page position.
-linktitle: How to Edit the VE List in an ExamTools Session
+linktitle: Edit the VE List in an ExamTools Session
 summary: Step-by-step instructions on how to add, remove and change session permissions of a Volunteer Examiner in ExamTools.
 weight: 40
 featured: false